Multiple-alarm fire: History

 The system of classification comes from the old tradition of using pull stations to alert the local departments to a fire in their area.
-The "box" would send a message to all local stations by telegraph that there was a fire, indicating the intensity by number.
-A firefighter could consult a codebook and use a system like Morse code to send messages back requesting for more help.
-For example, a code commonly used throughout the US was four rings, a pause, and another four rings (known to fire alarm specialists as "Code 4-4" or simply "4-4") to indicate a particularly intense fire, giving rise to the phrase "four alarm fire".
+When initially pulled, a pull box will pulse its identification number multiple times to a receiving reel-to-reel telegraph unit (typically located in the nearest dispatch office).
+Within the pull box, a firefighter is able to (via a built-in telegraph key) manually key back to dispatch, including requests for mutual aid.
+One such code commonly used throughout the US was four rings, a pause, and another four rings (known to fire alarm specialists as "Code 4-4" or simply "4-4") to indicate a particularly intense fire, giving rise to the phrase "four alarm fire".